-Halftone Calibration Files folder (inside the Mac Color Files: Calibration Files folder) Images of measurement pages for various calibration instruments and page sizes, used for calibrating the EX8002 for different halftone screens.
+Halftone Calibration Files folder (inside the Mac Color Files: Calibration Files folder) Images of measurement pages for various calibration instruments and page sizes, used for calibrating the Integrated Fiery Color Server for different halftone screens.
 Files are provided for Adobe Photoshop and for other applications.
-For more information about halftone calibration, see Fiery Graphic Arts Package.